Forest Seeds: Youth Land Connection

 Through free play, guided activities, and seasonal adventures, kids will deepen their sense of belonging and practice respect for themselves, others, and the land.
 Activities include fire-building, foraging, carving, crafting, cooking over fire, tracking, shelter-building, and harvesting wild plants for food and medicine.
 Students will also have the opportunity to safely learn how to use basic tools like flint strikers, knives, hatchets, and saws.
 This program encourages embodied movement, quiet reflection, and creative time on the land, all aimed at fostering curiosity, resilience, and confidence.
 By embracing the rhythms of the seasons, kids will build inner and outer strength while developing a deep connection to the Gorge landscape and learning to thrive in all types of weather.

-This series of classes is taught by beloved LGO guides Evan Prarie and Erin Fahey.
+This series of classes is taught by beloved LGO guide Evan Prarie.

-Children are picked up at May Street and Westside Elementary schools and transported to our outdoor campus at Great River.
+Children are picked up at May Street and Westside Elementary schools and transported to natural places around the Gorge.

 Forest Seeds utilizes awareness games, fire-building, foraging, carving, wild food cooking, seasonal crafts, sit spots and quiet observation, intentional movement activities, and learning to use basic tools like flint strikers, knives, hatchets, and saws.

-Pickup after school at Hood River Elementary Schools.
-Parents pick up at 6:00 pm at Marina Park.
+Pickup after school at Westside and May St Elementary Schools.
+Parents pick up at 6:00 pm at Westside School.